scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

           value2

-Because doc comments are uniquely associated with individual data elements, they allow for essentially arbitrary manipulation of data while retaining all relevant comments.
+Because doc comments are uniquely associated with individual data elements, they will make possible essentially arbitrary manipulation of data while retaining all relevant comments.